testCodeV01/soft_deleter/README.md

 This line is added automatically if you use `rails g soft_deleter user` command to make user model.

 ### scope
-When you load users whitout soft deleted records, you need to scope like bellow.
+When you load users whitout soft deleted records, you need to scope like below.
 ```ruby
 users = User.enabled.all
 ```
 If you don't use enabled scope, you will load users in all records including soft deleted.<br />
-Otherwise, if you need to load records with soft deleted, excute like bellow.
+Otherwise, if you need to load records with soft deleted, excute like below.
 ```ruby
 deleted_users = User.deleted.all
 ```